Preetha Chatterjee

 Academic Service

-A subset of my Academic service is available as a snapshot on my conf.researchr.org profile
+Beyond Drexel, a subset of my academic service is available as a snapshot on my conf.researchr.org profile .

 • Organizing Committee: